A short

 - 2023Graduate-entry medicineFirst class honours, then immediately to the University of Southampton.
 Four-year accelerated programme; projected graduation 2027.

 - 2025MedTrackerA UKMLA content-map tracker.
-Built because the alternative was a spreadsheet, and spreadsheets are tiring.
+Built because the alternative was a spreadsheet, and spreadsheets are tiring; later folded into DataMedic.

 Medicine meets code.